We use nudges all the time in our personal lives to change behavior.

 You might use a digital nudge when you’ve sent an email and haven’t gotten a response after a few days.

-You might use a verbal nudge when the line at the restaurant has moved forward, but the person in front of you is glued to their phone.
+You might use a verbal nudge when the line at the coffee shop has moved forward, but the person in front of you is on their phone.

-We use nudges all the time in our personal lives to produce changes in behavior; likewise, a series of thoughtful, well-placed nudges can help drive engagement in your learning and development efforts and actually change behavior for the better in your workplace.
+Thoughtful, well-placed nudges can help drive engagement in your learning and development efforts and actually change culture and behavior for the better in your workplace.

 Nudge theory in workplace learning